-Raša MLADENOVIĆ University of Priština - Kosovska Mitrovica Faculty of Medicine Anri Dinana bb 38220 Kosovska Mitrovica, Serbia rasa.mladenovic@med.pr.ac.rs position in HD occurrence [6].
-The main limitation of the majority of published studies are the following: a small number of risk factors were analyzed, they failed to report the data on functional abilities of patients before and after the surgery, did not provide a description of procedures used in physical rehabilitation, did not perform long-term follow up of patients, etc.
+Despite the number of researches done, the risk factors of HD are not yet fully understood [1, 15].
+Recent studies examine the influence of factors such as alcohol consumption, some diseases, and postoperative activity restrictions, but also the existence of the safe zone for cup position in HD occurrence [6].
+The main limitation of majority of published studies are following: small number of risk factors were analyzed, they failed to report data on functional abilities of patients before and after the surgery, did not provide a description of procedures used for physical rehabilitation, did not perform long-term follow up of patients, etc.

-The main aim of our study was to assess the link between patient-related factors and hip geometry related to the incidence of HD after THA.
+The main aim of our study was to assess the link between patient-related factors and hip geometry related to incidence of HD after THA.